spier/docx2gfm/README.md

 # docx2gfm - docx to github-flavored-markdown converter

-If you need to convert `.docx` documents to markdown, then `docx2gfm` is for you, as it makes the process faster.
+If you need to convert `.docx` documents to markdown, then `docx2gfm` helps you to make the process faster.

-"Don't tell me, show. me"!
+"Don't tell me, show me"!
 Ok ok! `docx2gfm` turns [this docx file](./examples/sample.docx) into [this markdown](./examples/sample.md).
 Also see the original [google Doc][gDoc].

+For another example of `docx2gfm` in action, take a look at this blog post [docx2gfm - Your friendly docx to markdown converter][blog-post].

-Some post-processing of the markdown is still required but `docx2gfm` already makes the conversion process much faster.
+While some post-processing of the markdown is still required,  `docx2gfm` already makes the conversion process much faster.

 ## The Long Story

-I am maintaining an engineering blog, that uses [jekyll][jekyll] to generate static pages.
+I am [maintaining an engineering blog][uth-tech-stack], that uses [jekyll][jekyll] to generate static pages.

 In our blogging process, the authors write blog post as a Google Doc to collect feedback.
 Once the post is ready for publishing, they convert the Google Doc to [github-flavored-markdown][gfm], as that is what [jekyll][jekyll] needs as input to render the HTML for the blog.